 The GORE-TEX® Grand Traverse is an unsupported backcountry ski race.
 The equipment racers carry into the backcountry is crucial.
 Each team must be independently prepared for a 24-hour bivouac.
 Due to the length of the course, varying conditions, and the number of racers, all participants must be prepared to be self-supporting in any and all situations.

-The Mandatory Equipment below will be checked during the Gear Check process of Athlete Clearance on Thursday or Friday.
+Mandatory Equipment will be checked during the Gear Check process of Athlete Clearance on Thursday or Friday.
 For important information about gear check, see the Athlete Clearance page.
 Both team members must be present during this process for teams to be cleared.

 Random gear checks will occur prior to the race start and the top 5 teams finishing in each category (Men, Women, Co-Ed), and other teams chosen randomly, will have their gear checked at the finish.